Extending Data Disk Partitions and File Systems (Linux Kernel Earlier Than 3.6.0)

 - Ensure that the entered start sector is the same as the partition had before.
 In this example, start sector 209713152s is recorded in 6.
 Therefore, enter 209713152s.

-- Ensure that the entered end sector is smaller than the partition had before.
+- Ensure that the entered end sector is greater than the partition had before.
 In this example, the end sector recorded in 6 is 314570751s, and all the additional space needs to be allocated to dev/vdb2.
 Therefore, enter 100%.

 Information similar to the following is displayed:(parted) mkpart data 209713152s 100% (parted)